nemomobile/nemo-qml-plugin-dbus/docs/index.rst

 .. note::

-    The old ``import org.nemomobile.dbus 1.0`` is still supported, and legacy code using the 0.0.x API should still work with it, but it is recommended that you use the 2.0 API, and update your code to work with it.
+    The old ``import org.nemomobile.dbus 1.0`` is still available, and legacy code using the 0.0.x API should still work with it, but it is recommended that you use the 2.0 API, and update your code to work with it.